Best Funeral Attire for Women: Respectful Guide 2026

 - Catholic and Protestant funerals: Traditional dark colors, conservative dress.
 Women may want to bring a head covering for certain Catholic churches.

 - Jewish funerals (shiva): Dark, modest clothing.
-Avoid leather shoes during shiva visits, as this is considered disrespectful in Jewish mourning tradition.
+Avoid leather shoes during shiva visits—this is considered disrespectful in Jewish mourning tradition.

 - Hindu funerals: White is the traditional color of mourning, not black.
-Ask the family what is appropriate.
+Always ask the family what's appropriate.

 - Muslim funerals (Janazah): Modest dress is essential.
 Long sleeves, long skirts or pants, and a head covering are expected for women.

-- Celebration of Life: These services are often less formal and may encourage wearing the deceased's favorite color or brighter tones.
+- Celebration of Life: Often less formal; the family may encourage the deceased's favorite color or brighter tones.
 When in doubt, ask the host.

 Accessories and Grooming Tips